objectionary/sodg-maven-plugin/README.md

 When the graph is built by the virtual machine, it must be possible to execute a program using graph traversing algorithm.
 Once the graph is built, it can be used to execute a program via a graph traversal algorithm.
-An example of such an executor is[reo](https://github.com/objectionary/reo).
+An example of such an executor is [reo](https://github.com/objectionary/reo).

 ## How to Contribute